What is a construction blueprint or construction plan?

-Many contractors will assume that every elevation is listed on blueprints, but often times, this is not the case.
-It is important to compare both the elevations and the floor plans so nothing gets missed.
+Many contractors will assume that every elevation is listed on blueprints, but oftentimes, this is not the case.
+It is important to compare both elevations and floor plans so nothing gets missed.

 Schedules are also included within blueprints and each one has more specific information than what can be found on the plan.
 For example, the floor plan may have a door number or mark on it, but contractors can find the corresponding information that they need for it under the attached door schedule.

 One of the hardest things that anyone reading blueprints will encounter is all the abbreviations that are on them.
 There are hundreds of different abbreviations and symbols that are used, and they are not always universally used either.